 When Plain Codes Are Fine

-Not every QR code needs the full branding treatment.
-If you’re generating a WiFi password for your office, linking to an internal doc, or printing a code for personal use, a plain black-and-white square works perfectly.
-The same goes for codes that will never be customer-facing — warehouse labels, inventory tracking, or internal tools.
-Save your branding effort for the codes people actually see.
+Not every QR code needs branding.
+If you’re generating a WiFi password for your office, linking to an internal doc, or printing a code for personal use, plain black-and-white is fine.
+Same for warehouse labels, inventory tracking, or internal tools.
+Save the branding effort for codes people actually see.

 1. Colors

-The critical rule: maintain high contrast.
-Your foreground must be significantly darker than your background for reliable scanning.
+The one rule: maintain high contrast.
+Your foreground needs to be significantly darker than your background, or scanning gets unreliable.

 2. Patterns